 Generally, mass gatherings are prohibited.
 In deciding whether to take law enforcement action, the member shall consider whether the gathering falls into an Essential Activity, including obtaining Essential Services or working for an Essential Business or performing a Governmental Agency Function.
+If a gathering appears to be for First Amendment activity (such as a protest or demonstration), Members shall comply with DGO 8.03 (Crowd Control) and DGO 8.10 (Guidelines for First Amendment Activities) but protesters must abide by Social Distancing Requirements.

-In outdoor settings, Social Distancing is mandatory for all people who are not members of the same household, which means remaining at least 6 feet apart and following appropriate sanitation practices.
-In outdoor settings, Members may use progressive enforcement to ensure that Social Distancing is practiced.
+In outdoor settings, Social Distancing Requirements are mandatory for all people who are not members of the same household, which means remaining at least 6 feet apart and following appropriate sanitation practices.
+In outdoor settings, Members may use progressive enforcement to ensure that Social Distancing Requirements are practiced.
 When contacting individuals, Members shall educate and admonish individuals who are not practicing Social Distancing and take a practical approach to enforcement.